dandudikof/zfs-auto-mod/README.md

 ## notes (beta)
 * initial release, even though i have been using for a few years, consider it (beta).
 * only tested on devuan/debian so far (but assume debian based (other?) diststributions should work).
-* besides bash crontab,date,grep,sed,tail,head,(ssh,ping,etherwake or wakeonlan) are used is the scripts.
+* besides bash and crontab
+	cat,date,grep,sed,tail,head,ps,(ssh,ping,etherwake or wakeonlan) are used is the scripts.
+* tagged an froze features for v1.00.00 (will branch for fixes),
+	(master continues with new features)

 # scripts (descriptions)
 each script can run commands localy or remotely.